-My most recent show, Open Circuits, was a collaboration with Joel Matthys.
+Our previous show, Open Circuits (2019), was also a collaboration.
 Joel’s primary background is as a musician and mine is as a writer, and we’re both interested in computer collaboration in a variety of media.

 We exhibited nine total works, many of which were direct collaborations.
 Some of my favorites are:

 Torch Sung.
 An AI exhibit featuring no fewer than four genres of media.
 Five poems co-written with AI were printed on vinyl scrim and hung.
 These poems were then fed to a different AI which “painted” an image based on the words.
 These images were printed on canvas and hung alongside the poems.
 Data from the images was also used to play music available via listening stations at each work.
 On top of the listening stations were 3-D printed sculptures constructed using parameters from the poems.